suhaybu/sanitizer-bot/README.md

 Sanitizer is a simple bot that uses regex to identify links for social platforms and replaces them with discord embed friendly links that allows you to view the content of the link without ever having to leave the discord app.
 Making peoples lives easier one step at a time! :)

 The bot is developed using the `twilight` library.
 You can view their GitHub repo [here](https://github.com/twilight-rs/twilight).
+You can add the Sanitizer bot to your server or install it as a user app from [here](https://discord.com/oauth2/authorize?client_id=1197778683113513081).

-This project was first written in Python and can be found [here](https://github.com/Suhaybu/sanitizer-bot-py).
+This project was first written in Python and that version can be found [here](https://github.com/Suhaybu/sanitizer-bot-py).

 ## Features